JHalbauer/GEO403_landslide_susceptibility_analysis/README.md

 - investigate True Skill Statistics (TSS), precision and recall behaviour for different thresholds

 ## Created Files (`created`)
+All rasters were exported as GeoTIFFs using GIS.
 All GeoTIFFs with "(calculated in GIS)" were derived from the original data using GIS.
 Slope and aspect were created using the DEM and their respective ArgGIS Pro tools.
 Distance to roads was calculated using Euclidean Distance and `merge_road_tracks.shp`.
 - aspect (calculated in GIS): `aspect.tif`
 - DEM: `dem.tif`
 - landcover: `landcover.tif`